info@perpetualpatents.com

 Long fallout from a short twitten

-Jack Dorsey sparked debate by posting a simple statement: “delete all IP law”.
-Elon Musk, quickly responded, “I agree”.
-Their terse exchange has ignited discussions about intellectual property (IP) laws.
-We consider the implications for you.
+Jack Dorsey recently sparked debate by posting the statement: “delete all IP law”.
+Elon Musk responded, “I agree”.
+Their terse, unpunctuated twitten has ignited discussions about intellectual property (IP) laws, particularly in the context of AI and copyright.
+Consider the implications for protecting your innovations.

 Read More